Rory Kennedy: Career

-In the 1990s, Rory and fellow Brown classmate Vanessa Vadim (daughter of Roger Vadim and Jane Fonda) formed May Day Media, a non-profit organization based in Washington, D.C., that specializes in the production and distribution of films with a social conscience.
+In the 1990s, Kennedy and fellow Brown classmate Vanessa Vadim (daughter of Roger Vadim and Jane Fonda) formed May Day Media, a non-profit organization based in Washington, D.C., that specializes in the production and distribution of films with a social conscience.
 Women of Substance was Kennedy's first documentary.
 The film was released in 1994, and the idea came out of a paper about female addicts that she wrote while a student at Brown.
 In 1998, Kennedy and another fellow Brown graduate Liz Garbus founded Moxie Firecracker Films, which specializes in documentaries that highlight pressing social issues.
 The television networks that have shown its films include: A&E, the UK's Channel 4, Court TV, Discovery Channel, HBO, Lifetime, MTV, Oxygen, PBS, Sundance Channel, and TLC.

 She directed and co-produced American Hollow (1999), a film about a struggling Appalachian family that received critical acclaim and many awards.
 HBO broadcast the film and publisher Little, Brown and Company simultaneously released Kennedy's companion book.
 Kennedy presented the documentary at Wittenberg University on September 13, 2001.
-After the film's presentation, she answered questions.

 In October 2001, Kennedy traveled to Cleveland, Ohio, to address the opening meeting of the National Council of Jewish Women.
 At the meeting, she spoke about her documentary film-production company Change the World Through Film.

 Kennedy directed and co-produced the Emmy Award-nominated series Pandemic: Facing AIDS (2003), which premiered at the International AIDS Conference in Barcelona, Spain, on July 8, 2002.
-It was funded by the Bill and Melinda Gates Foundation, and it tells the real stories of AIDS patients outside the Western world.
+It was funded by the Bill and Melinda Gates Foundation, and tells the stories of AIDS patients outside the Western world.
 It was broadcast in America as a five-part series on HBO in June 2003.
 Kennedy directed and co-produced A Boy's Life (2004), the story of a young boy and his family in rural Mississippi.
-The movie premiered to rave reviews at the 2003 Tribeca Film Festival and was awarded the Best Documentary prize at the Woodstock Film Festival; it was later broadcast on HBO.
+The movie premiered at the 2003 Tribeca Film Festival and was awarded the Best Documentary prize at the Woodstock Film Festival; it was later broadcast on HBO.